sc-ventures/cloudbreak-documentation/docs/aws-launch.md

     * The default username is `admin@example.com` but you should sign up with your own email address.
     * The password is the value of the `UAA_DEFAULT_USER_PW` variable that you configured in your `Profile` file when [launching Cloudbreak deployer](#launch-cloudbreak-deployer).

-5. Upon a successful login, you are redirected to the Clusters dashboard:
+5. Upon a successful login, you are redirected to the Cluster dashboard:

     <a href="../images/cloudbreak-ui1.png" target="_blank" title="click to enlarge"><img src="../images/cloudbreak-ui1.png" width="650" title="Cloudbreak web UI"></a>

 ### Create Cloudbreak Credential

 Before you can start creating clusters, you must first create a [Cloudbreak credential](architecture.md#cloudbreak-credential).
+Without this credential, you will not be able to create clusters via Cloudbreak.

 As part of the [prerequisites]((#authentication)), you had two options to allow Cloudbreak to authenticate with AWS and create resources on your behalf: key-based or role-based authentication.

-Depending on your earlier choice, you must configure a key-based or role-based credential.
-Without this credential, you will not be able to create clusters via Cloudbreak.
+Depending on your choice, you must configure a key-based or role-based credential:

 [Create Key-Based Credential](#create-key-based-credential)
 [Create Role-Based Credential](#create-role-based-credential)

 #### Create Key-Based Credential

 To perform these steps, you must know your access and secret key.
-If needed, you can generate new access and secret keys from the **IAM Console** > **Users** > select a user > **Security credentials**.
+If needed, you or your AWS administrator can generate new access and secret keys from the **IAM Console** > **Users** > select a user > **Security credentials**.

 **Steps**